- Overview

 toINT

-) along with any other data type changes will result in an errror as are not supported. - All the incompatible type changes will be handled by OLake with DLQ (Dead Letter Queue) tables (coming soon)
+) along with any other data type changes will result in an errror as are not supported.

-Handling Incompatible Type Changes
+Handling Incompatible Data Type Changesβ

 -